 In one screenshot my power plan is set on High Performance so the battery meter indicated the time remaining 3hrs 24mins at 97% charge remaining.

 But as soon as I changed my power plan to Balanced, the battery meter indicated the time remaining 3hrs 38mins at 96% charge remaining. so, your using style matters a lot to a battery meter to calculate the accurate charge remaining.

 Newer, “smart” batteries are equipped with circuitry that calculates the measurements of charge remaining and reports the information to the battery meter.
 Older batteries use less sophisticated circuitry and might be less accurate.
-New batteries also have an small light indicator on it which can show the remaining charge of battery even if laptop is closed.
+New batteries also have a small light indicator on it which can show the remaining charge of the battery even if the laptop is closed.

-Important consideration: Most laptops use lithium-ion (Li-ion) batteries.
+Most laptops use lithium-ion (Li-ion) batteries.
 Like most batteries, lithium-ion batteries gradually lose their capacity to store energy as they age, whether or not you charge them.
 Over time, this change in storage capacity significantly affects the accuracy of the battery meter.
-If you frequently drain a lithium-ion battery, and then recharge it, it can quickly lose its ability to hold a charge, which affects the accuracy of the battery meter.
+If you frequently drain a lithium-ion battery and then recharge it, it can quickly lose its ability to hold a charge, which affects the accuracy of the battery meter.

-The practice of completely draining the battery, and then fully charging it, is advice that applied to nickel cadmium (NiCd) batteries and, to a lesser extent, nickel metal hydride (NiMH) batteries.
+The practice of completely draining the battery, and then fully charging it, is advice that applied to nickel-cadmium (NiCd) batteries and, to a lesser extent, nickel-metal hydride (NiMH) batteries.
 Lithium-ion batteries last longer if you charge them often, a little at a time, to maintain a minimum charge of about 40 percent capacity.

 If your laptop battery can no longer hold a charge, you’ll start getting a message by battery meter to consider replacing the battery.